 If you wish to try out UseNeXT completely without obligation, you can download 1 gigabyte using the “Free Trial Client”.
 A valid e-mail address is all that is required.
 The trial period automatically ends once the download volume has been used up.
 This means that no cancellation is necessary!

 One special feature which sets UseNeXT apart from other providers is the Freezone.
 UseNeXT customers can download open source content in this special area, such as freeware, music and trailers.
 And the best thing about it: It doesn’t use up any of your download volume!
 In other words, users can download as much as they want from the Freezone, and that at maximum speed.
 The Freezone has been freely available online since 19 April.
-The available downloads are split into four different categories – software, music/MP3, games and videos.
 In addition, the Freezone also includes a list of the latest and most popular downloads.
 Interested customers can therefore browse the Freezone’s content absolutely free of charge online.

 The UseNeXT support team is available 24/7 via a telephone hotline.
 Alternatively, customers can use a contact form to get in touch with support.
 FAQ’s are also provided in a separate section of the site.

 Packages and costs

 The “hybrid rate” concept provides customers with a selection of various packages.
 Costs vary according to term of agreement and download volume.